INX Media: Delhi HC dismisses CBI challenge to order allowing Chidambaram to inspect documents

 The investigating agency had opposed the inspection of documents on the grounds that the probe in the INX media case, in which the Chidambarams are accused, is still ongoing, and that it may result in evidence tampering.

-In its plea before the high court, the CBI had submitted that the INX Media case involved high level of corruption with wide ramifications on society, and while the accused have a right to a fair trial, the collective interest of society could not be impinged.
+In its plea before the high court, the Central Bureau of Investigation (CBI) had submitted that the INX Media case involved high level of corruption with wide ramifications on society, and while the accused have a right to a fair trial, the collective interest of society could not be impinged.

 The agency contended that the very essence of trial is to unearth the truth for which the court cannot assist the accused in search of a plausible defence.